dashu041120/rspin/DEVELOPMENT.md

 - The GPU path draws a single textured quad.
 During resizing `wgpu_renderer::resize` reconfigures the swapchain, and `render()` composes the base texture plus a context-menu overlay using viewports.
 - The context menu is rasterized into a local BGRA buffer, converted to RGBA, and uploaded through `update_overlay_texture`.
 No CPU fallback is required for menus anymore.
 - CPU rendering uses `SlotPool` from `smithay-client-toolkit` to allocate wl_shm buffers.
 A cached scaled image is maintained only when running in CPU mode to avoid duplicating data alongside the GPU.
-- Mipmaps: only up to four levels are generated, and generation stops once the texture drops below 512 px.
-This keeps RAM usage predictable even for large images.
+- Mipmaps are only generated on demand for CPU rendering.
+GPU mode skips mipmap generation entirely.
 - The initial window size is clamped to 10 % of the current screen area and never expands beyond 100 % of that screen.
 This prevents over-allocating GPU or CPU buffers.

+## Memory Management

+- **Font system**: Lazy-loaded on first menu open, released on menu close.
+Only loads `NotoSans-Regular.ttf` and `NotoColorEmoji.ttf` instead of scanning all system fonts.
+- **Image data**: Released from CPU after GPU texture upload via `ImageData::release_raw_data()`.
+- **Texture upload**: Uses chunked streaming (256 rows at a time) to minimize peak memory during color format conversion.

 ## Development Workflow